March – The Month of War – Mars Vs Ares

 In ancient Rome, the ancilia (Latin, singular ancile) were twelve sacred shields kept in the Temple of Mars.

-The Ancile, the sacred shield, was the most recognizable symbol of Mars, believed to have fallen from heaven, during the rule of Pompilius, “The divine shield” is supposed to have fallen from the sky on the first of March; the first day of the month Martius, named after the god Mars.
+Legend has it that the shield fell from heaven, during the rule of Pompilius, on the first of March; the month Martius, named after the god Mars.

 The burning torch, a vulture, dog, woodpecker, eagle and owl